-Item 9: Preserving connections

-Purpose of Assessment: To determine whether, during the period under review, concerted efforts were made to maintain the child's connections to his or her neighborhood, community, faith, extended family, Tribe, school, and friends.

-Six of 10 applicable cases were rated as a strength for Item 9 because the agency made concerted efforts to maintain the child's prior connections.
+Item 9: Preserving connections Purpose of Assessment: To determine whether, during the period under review, concerted efforts were made to maintain the child's connections to his or her neighborhood, community, faith, extended family, Tribe, school, and friends.
+The one applicable case was rated as a strength for Item 9 because the agency made concerted efforts to maintain the child's prior connections. % Strengths